Good morning, friends!

 Especially when compared to the starting point. 😖

-I postponed the painting of the floor because I didn't want that newly painted floor ruined with all the construction that I had to get into for building the mudroom.
-So, let's talk about it...
+I postponed the floor painting because I didn't want my newly painted floor to be ruined by all the construction I had to do to build the mudroom.
+So, let's talk about it.

 THE MUDROOM